+According to the ACG, there is growing evidence that probiotics such as Bifidobacterium and Lactobacillus can relieve bloating, gas, and abdominal pain in some patients with IBS.
 Probiotics are available in dietary powder or tablet form, and can be found in many foods, such as yogurt and sauerkraut.
+Be careful not to confuse these with prebiotics or synbiotics.
 Ask your doctor which probiotics may work, and how much you should take.

 - Acupuncture can be used to relax muscle spasms, which may relieve back pain and improve quality of life.

-- Herbal remedies may improve constipation, diarrhea, and abdominal pain, but there is not enough research to draw a conclusion.
+- Herbal remedies may improve constipation, diarrhea, and abdominal pain, but there isn’t enough research to draw a conclusion.

 - Meditation, massage, and hypnotherapy may help relax your muscles, reduce pain, and improve quality of life.

 - Peppermint oil is sometimes used to treat gas, bloating, and pain, but studies show mixed results.